-On February 21, 1978 a small group of women in the Augusta area signed the Articles of Incorporation for Family Violence Assistance Project.
-In Maine and across the country activists were mobilizing to create a safety net for victims of domestic violence through provision of comprehensive direct advocacy with and on behalf of survivors, including shelter, support groups, and crisis intervention.
+On February 21, 1978, a small group of women in the Augusta area signed the Articles of Incorporation for Family Violence Assistance Project.
+In Maine and across the country, activists were mobilizing to create a safety net for victims of domestic violence by providing comprehensive direct advocacy with and on behalf of survivors, including shelter, support groups, and crisis intervention.

-Ours is humble work, and earnest; and we lean into it for a journey much longer than we knew in our earlier years.
+Ours is humble work and earnest, and we lean into it for a journey much longer than we knew in our earlier years.
 We hope you will follow our postings, our newsletter, and our activities throughout the year.
-We hope you will join us, in whatever way makes most sense for you.
+We hope you will join us in whatever way that makes the most sense for you.

 March 2018 is a moment to honor those who have survived abuse, to appreciate the growth from surviving to thriving for so many, and to acknowledge that too many lives have been stolen.
 It is an opportunity for FVP to reflect on our role in creating our vision of a community where violence is unacceptable and people treat each other concerning move our mission to end Domestic Abuse in Kennebec and Somerset counties.